wp-plugins/tinywebgallery-wrapper/readme.txt

 == Upgrade Notice ==
+= 1.8.7 =
+Tested with TWG 1.8.7
+Tested with Wordpress 3.3.1
+Fixed the typo in the doumentation.
+In securitykey sometimes the r was missing

 = 1.8.6 =
 Improved the reading of settings when the attributes are read.
 Addes a new administration setting